 - Kosher salt.

 I do not recommend substituting any of the ingredients.
-The fresh ingredients, spices and the balsamic are what make this Caprese pasta salad so amazing.
+The fresh ingredients, spices, and balsamic are what make this pasta salad so amazing.

-As I mentioned above, the reason this Caprese pasta salad is so good is because of the techniques used to make it.
-If you follow them, you will have the perfect pasta salad every time!
+The reason this pasta salad is so good is because of the techniques used to make it.

 - Cook your pasta: Bring a large pot of water to a boil.
 Once the water is boiling, salt it well and cook until al dente.